 Unless you’re familiar with bees and wasps, the sting you just felt when that yellow and black insect landed on your arm is not a great identifier.
 Trying to get close to a bee hive or a wasp nest to properly identify the culprit it never recommended.
 Believe it or not, bees and wasps have different appearances, behaviors and lifestyles.
-If noting their behaviors from afar isn’t enough to determine which insect stung you then call the experts at Critter Control® of Fort Lauderdale for assistance.
+If noting their behaviors from afar isn’t enough to determine which insect stung you then call the experts at Critter Control® for assistance.

 - Hairy and oval shaped